-- 1 Insert the Pazzles Cutting and Design Software for the Creative Cutter into your CD-ROM.

-The installation program should begin automatically.
-If it does not, open My Computer, locate the CD Drive and click the program icon. - 2 To install the software, click Install Letter 2005. - 3 When you are prompted to enter a password, type pazzmini. - 4 Leave this CD in until instructed to remove.
+- 1 Insert the Cutting and Design Software for the Creative Cutter into your CD-ROM.
+The installation program should begin automatically. - 2 To install the software, click Install Letter 2005. - 3 When you are prompted to enter a password, type pazzles.